status-im/wiki.status.im/docs/community/how-to-grow-our-community.md

 - If you know someone who would be great for a task, let them know!
 Don't pressure them if they are too busy.

-- If you are prominant in the community it is your duty to more frequently ask people if they are available for tasks.
+- If you are prominent in the community it is your duty to more frequently ask people if they are available for tasks.

 - Find people specific and highly challenging goals that suits them.
 Make them accountable in a friendly, non-pushy manner.